ministryofjustice/security-guidance/principles/shared-responsibility-models.md

 The MOJ by default will leverage shared responsibility models, particularly in commodity environments, in order to achieve efficiencies such as time, risk and cost.

-The MOJ believe that it should focus on elements which are unique to its requirements rather than attempting to solve commodity requirements in a unique way.
+The MOJ believes that it should focus on elements which are unique to its requirements rather than attempting to solve commodity requirements in a unique way.

 h/t [https://aws.amazon.com/compliance/shared-responsibility-model/](https://aws.amazon.com/compliance/shared-responsibility-model/)

 ## Assessments

-The MOJ conduct assessments (including risk assessments) where appropriate to ensure it understands the shared responsibility model, it's obligations under the same and measure how third-parties are meeting their obligations.
+The MOJ conducts assessments (including risk assessments) where appropriate to ensure it understands the shared responsibility model, its obligations under the same and measure how third-parties are meeting their obligations.

 ### Inherited